-What is a Rare Disease?
+What Is a Rare Disease?

 The causes for rare diseases are numerous.
-Genetics seems to be a causal factor in many of the diseases..
-The genetic cause can, in some cases, be passed down through the generations.
-Other possible causes for rare diseases include: rare cancers, infections, and non-inherited autoimmune diseases.
+Genetics seems to be a major causal factor in many rare diseases.
+Other possible causes for rare diseases include, but are not limited to, rare cancers, infections and non-inherited autoimmune diseases.
 The exact cause of many rare diseases is still unknown.

 Many rare diseases have a chronic pain component.
 Examples of rare medical conditions that involve chronic pain include, but are not limited to, adult-onset Still's disease, Behçet’s disease, Charcot-Marie-Tooth disease, Ehlers-Danlos syndrome, neurofibromatosis type 1, palindromic rheumatism, primary biliary cholangitis and sickle cell anemia.